ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 * Object Location
 * Map Level for a Player
 * Currency
-* Achievments
+* Achievements
-* Whatever elsae you can think of!
+* Whatever else you can think of!

 Really, anything that you might want to preserve for the next play session for that same player can be stored.